nextredo/seafaring_RMS/Tests/stock_RMS/stock_RMS_test_take_2.md

 - Magnetometer integration
   - Not supported - see [this wiki page](http://www.olliw.eu/storm32bgc-v1-wiki/STorM32_FAQ#What_about_the_magnetometer_support?)
   - Unable to add support in code, as gimbal firmware isn't open source
+    - Could always try reverse engineering the firmware and inserting magnetometer code
+    - But this an extremely difficult and complex endeavour
+- External Magnetometer (compass) Usage
+  - Mount a magnetometer to the camera
+  - Mount a magnetometer to the gimbal base frame
+  - Choose a desired angle between the two magnetometers
+  - Periodically apply correctional yawing to the gimbal - to ensure the camera always faces out the window
 - 2-axis gimbal
   - No yaw axis (just pitch and roll instead)
   - Means reduced stabilisation, but can't yaw drift if you have no yaw